Our team has extensive industrial experience across a broad range of technologies.

 DiPole is awarded a National Science Foundation Small Business Innovation Research grant to develop piezoelectric fibers for use in smart garments.
 The program focuses the use of piezoelectric electrospun nanofibers from various polymers to produce a yarn, capable of being woven or knitted on standard industrial equipment, and prototype textiles, capable of generating electrical output suitable for sensing and energy harvesting.

 DiPole is awarded two grants from the Maryland TEDCO Technology Validation Program (TVP).
 Under these programs, DiPole evaluates the technical and commercial feasibility of nanofiber scaffolds (BioPapers) produced from pure natural polymers as cell culture substrates.
-The technology, originally developed by the US Naval Research Laboratory, produces biocompatible substrates for 3D bioprinting.
+The technology, developed and patented by the US Naval Research Laboratory, produces biocompatible substrates for 3D bioprinting.
 DiPole’s commercial analysis shows rapid growth is predicted in a broad range of potential cell culture applications.

 Maryland Industrial Partnerships (MIPS) Program funds DiPole and Prof. Gymama Slaughter, University of Maryland, to study DiPole’s BioPapers for advance cell-based assays in drug discovery and tissue engineering.